Music and Performing Arts

 Royal Birmingham Conservatoire welcomes applications from prospective doctoral students in Music and Performing Arts.
 We have a broad range of specialisms, particularly centred around the research clusters below.
 To develop an application for doctoral study at RBC, please download the expression of interest form.
 This form, and any queries, should be sent to firstname.lastname@example.org by 17 November 2023.

 Conservatoire Composition Cluster

-Research within the Conservatoire Composition Cluster, headed jointly by Prof Joe Cutler and Dr Michael Wolters covers a wide aesthetic and performative spectrum, from score-based and improvisational work through to interdisciplinary and conceptual work, as well as advanced computer-based research into the live interaction of digital technologies with human performers.
+Research within the Conservatoire Composition Cluster, headed jointly by Prof Joe Cutler and Professor Michael Wolters covers a wide aesthetic and performative spectrum, from score-based and improvisational work through to interdisciplinary and conceptual work, as well as advanced computer-based research into the live interaction of digital technologies with human performers.

 Key research concerns and issues include:

 - Alternatives to the traditional concert hall